WILDE(ST) DREAMS EDITING AND PROOFREADING SERVICES L.L.C.

 Finding Inspiration in Every Turn

 I like to say that my first year of life defined my future.
-Born in Princeton, New Jersey, but raised in the Bronx, I'm a cultural amalgamation of Western, Eastern, and pretty much everything in between: with one foot planted in a classical past and another in a multilingual, multicultural world.
-Growing up, I listened to Grimm's fairy tales in addition to Chinese folk tales.
-I read Jane Eyre while reading translations of the Chinese classic, Romance of Three Kingdoms.
-And I watched The Marriage of Figaro while learning about Chinese opera.
+Born in Princeton, New Jersey but raised in the Bronx, I’m a cultural amalgamation of Western, Eastern, and pretty much everything in between—with one foot planted in a classical, canonical past and another in a multilingual, multicultural world.
+Growing up, I listened to Grimm’s fairy tales in addition to Chinese folk tales.
+I read Jane Eyre while reading translations of the Chinese classic, The Romance of Three Kingdoms. and I watched The Marriage of Figaro while learning about Chinese opera.

-Brought up in a family where English was a fourth and fifth language for Mom and Dad meant that I became quickly attuned to words, with all of their various meanings and connotations: it was a fourth language for my mother who spoke Taiwanese, Japanese, and Mandarin Chinese, and a fifth for my father--who learned German before he could speak a word of English.
-No conversation at dinner was ever complete without some discussion of the different uses of words and expressions in their languages: for instance, how the verb "to wear" differed in Taiwanese when referring to clothes, headgear, and shoes.
-Not surprisingly then, I acquired an even greater sensitivity to language, especially when I came to learn French and German from middle school through college.
+Brought up in a family where English was a fourth language for my parents meant that I became quickly attuned to words, with all of their various meanings and connotations.
+No conversation at dinner was ever complete without some discussion of the different uses of words and expressions in various languages.
+For instance, the verb “wear” would differ in Taiwanese when referring to clothes, headgear, and footwear.
+Not surprisingly, then, I acquired an even greater sensitivity to language, especially when I came to learn German from middle school through college.

-Nor was it entirely surprising that I came to be fascinated by literature--even if my parents had every intention of steering me to the sciences.
+So was it entirely surprising that I came to be fascinated by literature—even if my parents had every intention of forcing me into the sciences, particularly medicine.
 I joked that I would prefer to be a “doctor of words!”
-Eventually, after having read a good deal of Oscar Wilde, I decided to apply to the doctoral program in English literature at Oxford University: hoping that I would somehow manage to absorb a bit of his legendary wit and wisdom at "the dreaming spires" of his alma mater.
-Not to mention that I wanted to study with the world-renowned Romanticist, Marilyn Butler, whose extensive knowledge of literature, history, and politics, was articulated in such simple, unpretentious prose.
-Indeed, my years at Oxford were an indeed a dream come true as I sat at the Bodleian library in the afternoons reading first editions of 18th-century political pamphlets, sometimes sauntering from one library to another before heading home to either write or engage in nightly conversations with a flatmate on the Gothic novel, William Blake, Jane Austen—and yes, Oscar Wilde.
+Eventually, particularly after having read a good deal of Oscar Wilde, I decided to apply to Oxford University.
+Hoping that I would somehow manage to absorb a bit of his legendary wit and wisdom at “the dreaming spires” of his alma mater.
+But even more importantly, I wanted to study with the world-renowned Romanticist, Marilyn Butler, who displayed such erudite yet unpretentious knowledge in her scholarship.

 Education